Descolada/OCR/README.md

 Properties:
 OCR.MaxImageDimension
-MinImageDimension is not documented, but appears to be 40 pixels (source: user FanaticGuru in AutoHotkey forums) OCR.MaximumPerformance
+MinImageDimension is not documented, but appears to be 40 pixels (source: user FanaticGuru in AutoHotkey forums) OCR.PerformanceMode
-     Increases speed of OCR acquisition by about 20-50ms, but also increases CPU usage.
-Default is 0 (off).
+     Increases speed of OCR acquisition by about 20-50ms if set to 1, but also increases CPU usage.
+Default is 0.
+OCR.DisplayImage
+     If set to True then the captured image is displayed on the screen before proceeding to OCR-ing the image.

-OCR returns an OCR results object:
+OCR returns an OCR.Result object:
 Result.Text         => All recognized text
-Result.TextAngle    => Clockwise rotation of the recognized text Result.Lines        => Array of all Line objects Result.Words        => Array of all Word objects Result.ImageWidth   => Used image width Result.ImageHeight  => Used image height
+Result.TextAngle    => Clockwise rotation of the recognized text Result.Lines        => Array of all OCR.Line objects
+Result.Words        => Array of all OCR.Word objects
+Result.ImageWidth   => Used image width
+Result.ImageHeight  => Used image height